cmnemoi/eMush/Api/README.md

 #### Event
 Events declaration.

-### Factory
+#### Factory
 Factory classes, there are mostly used to easily create entities with some default values for unit tests (but can be used in production code too).

 #### Listener
 Event listeners and suscribers.

-Events are used to share information between services.
+Events are used to share information between modules.
 For example, when a project is finished, the event `PROJECT_FINISHED` is triggered from the `Project` module, so it can be handled by the `Communication` module to create a NERON announcement.

 Documentation : https://symfony.com/doc/6.2/components/event_dispatcher.html#introduction